 Habitats that occur statewide or in other ecoregions are listed multiple times.
-The number of SGCN associated with the habitat are shown to the right of the community name and may differ between ecoregions depending on predicted species distribution.
+The number of SGCN associated with the habitat is shown to the right of the community name and may differ between ecoregions depending on predicted species distribution.

-Results of a COA analysis will show the top five HUC12s predicted to have the most unprotected habitat; these are shown with red boundaries.
+Results of a COA analysis will show the top five HUC12s predicted to have the most unprotected habitat.
+These are shown with red boundaries.

-Submit COAs fo or thre at analysis

-Coastal Plain -

-Community Name SGCN Spp

-Terrestrial

-Caves & Mines 0 2

-Mixed Hardwood Pine Forest, Managed Timberland 0 14

-Dry Longleaf Pine Forests \odot 27

-Maritime Upland Forests 0 24

-Maritime Grasslands 0 33 •

-Sandhills +

-Piedmont ÷

-Mountains +

-River_Basin Priorities +
+Figure 3.
+COA Ecoregions & Habitats Submit COAs for threat analysis Coastal Plain SGCN Community Name Spp Terrestrial Caves & Mines 2 Mixed Hardwood Pine Forest, 14 Managed Timberland Dry Longleaf Pine Forests 27 Maritime Upland Forests 24 Maritime Grasslands 33 Sandhills Piedmont Mountains River Basin Priorities

-The 'Legend' color scale in Figure 4 can be used to compare the ranking with other HUC12s.
+The "Legend" color scale in Figure 4 can be used to compare the ranking with other HUC12s.
 Darker colors indicate the least amount of protection and lighter colors indicate there are more protected areas containing the selected habitat type or less habitat type in that area.

-Clicking the SUBMIT COAS FOR THREAT ANALYSIS button will open the ANALYZE tab (see Threat Risk Assessment section, page 9, for details).
+Clicking the SUBMIT COAs FOR THREAT ANALYSIS button will open the ANALYZE tab (see Threat Risk Assessment section, page 9, for details).
 To complete a threat analysis, make selections for the desired target year (2000 to 2050), bioenergy scenario (none, conventional, or other), and threat categories to be analyzed.
-Bioenergy can refer to wood pellets burned to generate electricity or to liquid biofuels, and bioenergy sources range from crops like switchgrass and sweet sorghum to cultivated pine forests and natural pine and hardwood forest.
+Bioenergy can refer to wood pellets burned to generate electricity or to liquid biofuels, and bioenergy sources range from crops like switchgrass and sweet sorghum to cultivated pine forests and natural pine and hardwood forests.

 As a default, the ANALYZE tab will pre-select threat categories based on ecoregion.

-Information about bioenergy scenarios is available in two research papers, both published in 2016 and written by scientists with the USGS and NC Cooperative Fish and Wildlife Research Unit at NC State University.
-Exceptions to the default pre-selections are the following:
+Information about bioenergy scenarios is available in two research papers, both published in 2016 and written by scientists with the USGS and N.C.
+Cooperative Fish and Wildlife Research Unit at N.C.
+State University.
+Exceptions to the default pre-selections follow:

-- Threat categories for Sea Level Rise are applied to the Coastal Plain ecoregion only. - Threat categories for Energy Development Triassic Basin will apply to the Piedmont and Sandhills ecoregions; the Wind Energy threat will apply to all ecoregions.
+- Threat categories for Sea Level Rise apply to the Coastal Plain ecoregion only. - Threat categories for Energy Development Triassic Basin apply to the Piedmont and Sandhills ecoregions; the Wind Energy threat applies to all ecoregions.